cyberadithya/weatherforecast/README.md

 **Live demo:** [https://cyberadithya.github.io/weatherforecast/](https://cyberadithya.github.io/weatherforecast/)

+**Important Info:** The Render server I am using for my backend takes approximately 20-30 seconds to start up if not already active so there may be a small initial delay in functionality.
+Try searching a city/college and refreshing the page a couple times in order for the page to be fully operational.
+A paid web service backend is in progress.

 ## Why this project

 Most weather apps start with a city.
 Students (and families) often think in **campuses**.
 I wanted a smoother flow: *search college → resolve campus → show weather*.
 It also gave me a chance to practice modern React, API composition, and small-but-real deployment.